The nine-part, on demand course is available for $599.

 “The content was useful, and we appreciated that the speakers worked within the higher education field, used very specific examples, and provided useful tools and tips.”

 We hope you choose to project the sessions to a room full of your colleagues.
-Turn the conference into a staff retreat!
+Turn the on demand course into a staff retreat!
 For less than the cost of one registration to most industry conferences, your entire team will walk away with strategies and tips to improve your college or university website immediately.

 When you register, you will receive a unique login code that can be used by your team on multiple devices.